LidorDan/MakeupBoutique-client/README.md

 ## Welcome to Makeup Boutique!

-*here you can discover and explore a wide range of makeup and cosmetic products.*
+*Here you can discover and explore a wide range of makeup and cosmetic products.*

 ## Features